-Sorry it took me so long to write another post, it’s just I struggle to function/ adult in the beginning of the week.
+Sorry, it took me so long to write another post, it’s just I struggle to function/ adult at the beginning of the week.
 (I’m sure many of you are the same)

 All of my friends think I’m super energetic and communicative, some of them even find me inspiring.
 One thing is true, I’m very active and they’ve never seen me in my total meltdown state.